simwrapper/simwrapper.github.io/docs/link-vols.md

 - Differences are always calculated as `'csvFile - csvBase'`

+**network:** Specify either at MATSim `output_network.xml.gz` network file, or a geojson-format network file.
+The geojson format loads much faster, but requires that you create it first.

+- Use the python script [create-geojson-network.py](https://raw.githubusercontent.com/simwrapper/simwrapper/master/scripts/create-geojson-network.py) to create a geojson network from a MATSim network.xml.gz file.
+- Command is `python create-geojson-network.py [my_output_network.xml.gz] [Projection]`
+- and will create a file with the name `mynetwork.geo.json.gz`.

+**projection:** projection must be given!
+Format `EPSG:25832` etc.

+**geojsonFile:** (deprecated) - same as `network`.

+**thumbnail:** (optional) file path to a thumbnail in jpg format

+**center:** (optional) coordinates that the map centers on.
+Can be provided as array or string.
+If it is not provided, a center is calculated using a sampling of the data.

+**zoom:** (optional) zoom level of the map.
+If it is not provided, the zoom level 9 is used.

+**showDifference:** allows difference plots to be created if a base case is provided.
+Should be `true`.

 **display:** The optional display section includes details of the color and width data specifications.
 ## Defining Colors and Widths

 Both colors and widths can be based on the CSV data.
 They are defined in the `display:` section of the YAML; see the example above.